WeLoveSpeed/welovespeed.com/_talks/2019/why_webperf_matters.md

     There's a focus on what happens if web performance is poor for government services and what this means for users who rely on them.
 It also covers what we've done in the past, are currently doing and our plans for the future of frontend web performance across government.

     The target audience is anyone interested in web performance, and who would like a government perspective on the subject.
 It's a sector where there is no competition.
-If a user can't find the information they need quickly and easily, there really are no alternatives.
+If a user can't find the information they need quickly and easily, there really are no alternative.

   slides: ~
   video: ~